MxUI/MUI-demo/README.md

 ## Installation

 To run the examples you need a `mpic++` wrapper with C++11 enabled backend.

-In order to run the first example run
+To run the first example 0-hello-world:

 ```bash
 # clone the repository